HarikaVeluru/Day1_vsd/README.md

 Implementation details of DAY1
 Day1 we were introduced to OpenLANE and how to use it and we ran the design picorv32a we checked the reports that is stat reports and synthesis as well.

-The first task was to calculate flop .
+The first task was to calculate flop ratio .

 1)The following results for design picorv32a